jamesgurung/teacher-ai/README.md

     * `OpenAI__Models__0__CostPer1MCachedInputTokens` - the model cost per 1M cached input tokens
     * `OpenAI__Models__0__CostPer1MOutputTokens` - the model cost per 1M output tokens
     * `OpenAI__Models__0__CostPer1KWebSearches` - the model cost per 1K web searches (if the model does not support web searches, omit this setting)

+### Updating configuration files

+To make changes to users or user groups after deployment, you can edit the files in the `config` blob container.
+A user with reviewer access must then navigate to `/api/refresh` for the changes to take effect.

 ### Contributing